gist-rs/anyrag/NOW.md

-# NOW: Implementing GitHub Example Ingestion
+# NOW: Implementing Server API for GitHub Ingestion

 This document tracks the implementation of the features outlined in `PLAN.md`.